 Pros and cons of equity warrants to borrowers:

-- Having many shareholders can be hard to manage, simple things become more painful e.g. shareholder approvals take longer.
+-Having many shareholders can be hard to manage; things that should be simple become more challenging, e.g., shareholder approvals take longer.

 -Risk of having a bad or uncooperative shareholder.

 -Warrant put might come due and hurt cash flow when you need it most.